MTK YouTube, 2011 – 2021

 First Vimeo Site, California 2009 – 2011

 I like Vimeo.
-But I still haven’t really had the gear to take advantage of its quality.
+I still haven’t really had the gear to take advantage of its quality, but there’s quite a bit of good stuff here, including live performances and gorgeous photography of landscapes and flora and fauna of California and elsewhere.

-and here’s a badass NYC thing I helped produce called AUDIOMAGAZINE
+and here’s an NYC thing called AUDIOMAGAZINE, 1998

 In Spring of 1998, Brent Kirkpatrick, Gordon Borsa and I produced 5,000 30-minute cassette tapes (15-minute A-side, 15-minute B) of what we called Ting! an audio magazine.